-We develop wearable robotic devices to improve the efficiency, speed and balance of walking and running, especially for people with disabilities such as amputation or stroke.
-Our primary focus is to speed and systematize the design process itself by developing and using versatile hardware prosthesis and exoskeleton emulators and algorithms for human-in-the-loop optimization.
-We also perform basic scientific research on related topics, for example the role of ankle push-off in balance maintenance and the effects of arm swinging on energy economy in human gait.
+We develop wearable robotic devices to improve the efficiency, speed and balance of walking and running, especially for people with gait impairments.
+Our primary focus is to speed and systematize the design process itself by developing versatile prosthesis and exoskeleton emulators and algorithms for human-in-the-loop optimization.
+We perform basic scientific research on related topics, for example the role of ankle push-off in balance maintenance and the effects of arm swinging on energy economy in human gait.
 And we develop efficient autonomous devices, such as energy-efficient walking robots, ultra-low-power electroadhesive clutches, and unpowered exoskeletons that reduce the energy cost of walking.
-We work to translate our results into products that help people.
+We work with spin-out companies to translate our results into products that help people.